thesovereignrepo/The-Sovereign-Repository/01-Desktop/02-Intermediate/Ubuntu.md

 Open Terminal from the applications menu, and run the following command to install KeePassXC.

-1. update
+1. Install KeePassXC.
     ```
-    sudo apt update && sudo apt upgrade
-    ```

-2. install
-    ```
     sudo apt install keepassxc
     ```

-3. Now launch KeePassXC via the applications menus to get started with 2FA, username & password management, and so much more!
+2. Now launch KeePassXC via the applications menus to get started with 2FA, username & password management, and so much more!
 Don't forget to backup your database file in a safe place and make multiple backups.

 <br/>